The Honky Tonk Man: Intercontinental Heavyweight Champion (1987–1988)

-On the June 13, 1987, episode of Superstars, in Buffalo, NY Honky defeated Ricky "The Dragon" Steamboat for the WWF Intercontinental Heavyweight Championship; Honky reversed Steamboat's inside cradle and grabbed onto the bottom ropes for extra leverage to get the pinfall win.
+On the June 13, 1987, episode of Superstars, in Buffalo, New York, Honky defeated Ricky "The Dragon" Steamboat for the WWF Intercontinental Heavyweight Championship; Honky reversed Steamboat's inside cradle and grabbed onto the bottom ropes for extra leverage to get the pinfall win.
 Butch Reed was originally scheduled to win the title, but was a no show.
 Honky was originally meant to be a transitional champion to only hold on to the title for a short period of time, until Roberts failed several drug tests following WrestleMania and Honky was booked to remain champion for what would be a record-setting run.
 In a later interview, Honky remarked that Hulk Hogan, whom he then had a friendly, collaborative relationship with outside of the ring, had helped give Honky a chance at the title after a coincidental meeting between Hogan, Honky, and Vince McMahon took place.
 Hogan stuck up for Honky, even though McMahon had someone else in mind.